Domain controller: LDAP server signing requirements

 This policy setting determines whether the Lightweight Directory Access Protocol (LDAP) server requires LDAP clients to negotiate data signing.

 Unsigned network traffic is susceptible to man-in-the-middle attacks, where an intruder captures packets between the server and the client device and modifies them before forwarding them to the client device.
-In the case of an LDAP server, this means that a malicious user can cause a client device to make decisions based on false records from the LDAP directory.
-You can lower the risk of a malicious user accomplishing this in a corporate network by implementing strong physical security measures to protect the network infrastructure.
-Furthermore, implementing Internet Protocol security (IPsec) Authentication Header mode, which provides mutual authentication and packet integrity for IP traffic, can make all types of man-in-the-middle attacks extremely difficult.
+In the case of an LDAP server, a malicious user can cause a client device to make decisions based on false records from the LDAP directory.
+You can lower this risk in a corporate network by implementing strong physical security measures to protect the network infrastructure.
+Furthermore, implementing Internet Protocol security (IPsec) Authentication Header mode, which provides mutual authentication and packet integrity for IP traffic, can make all types of man-in-the-middle attacks difficult.

 This setting does not have any impact on LDAP simple bind through SSL (LDAP TCP/636).